 This list can be referenced as a guide to what constitutes an 'approved' standard.
 This list will be updated on occasion as standards are updated or new information becomes available.

-If you have any questions regarding the information below, or you have a question about a standard that is not listed, please contact the Saskatchewan Occupational Health and Safety Division at email@example.com.
+If you have any questions regarding the information below, or you have a question about a standard that is not listed, please contact Occupational Health and Safety at firstname.lastname@example.org.

 Industries under federal jurisdiction, such as transportation, broadcasting and telecommunications, are governed by the Canada Labour Code.
 If you work in a federally regulated industry, please contact the appropriate agency for information.